 The atmosphere at the festival is always friendly and children are welcome until 9.30pm.
-We would ask though that you keep children out of the concourse area as much as possible for their safety, as it can get very crowded at times.
+We would ask though that you keep children out of the bar areas as much as possible for their safety, as they can get very crowded at times.

 Should I bring my own glass?

 There's no need.
 We have some rather excellent glasses available for a small deposit - or you can take it home as a souvenir if you prefer.